nasiegel88/installR/README.md

 git@github.com:nasiegel88/installR.git
 ```

-One the script is downloaded you will need to make it executible.
+Once the script is downloaded you will need to make it executable.
 ```bash=
 chmod u+x installR.sh
 ```
-Note script needs to be run as root and will not start without root
+Note the script needs to be run as root and will not start without root.
 ```bash=
 # Wrong
 $ ./installR.sh